 For omnichannel businesses, self-service is winning.
 According to Zendesk, 75% of customers want the ability to quickly get their questions and concerns answered by conducting their own research.

 Thus, providing a great pre-purchase customer experience revolves around making sure that each touchpoint of your brand is easy to navigate, educational, and approachable.

 For the post-purchase customer experience, delivering exceptional customer service turns repeat and new customers into promoters.
 And these promoters have the potential to grow the lifetime value (LTV) of your brand by 1400%.

 Not only can industry-leading support impact your bottom line, it can also function as an omnichannel touchpoint for your brand.
 New research suggests that the ability to quickly solve customer challenges can increase customer loyalty.
 Customer Effort Score (CES) surveys are ideal for understanding how to improve these self-service touchpoints.

 Gain the insights you need to create a successful omnichannel retail experience

 As customers spend more time shopping online and browsing physical stores, they are constantly on the hunt for a more personalized experience that social media and other marketing avenues have taught them to expect.

 The good news is that an omnichannel retail experience holds the key to engaging and retaining customers.
 Through an integrated, personalized customer experience, you can increase loyalty, improve sales, and enhance the lifetime value of your customers.

 Discover the insights that you need to support an omnichannel retail experience with the help of Delighted surveys.
-Sign up for a Delighted free trial to send 250 surveys for free, and be amazed by the customer data that you gather across in-store and online channels.
+Sign up for a free trial of our experience management software to send 250 surveys for free, and be amazed by the customer data that you gather across in-store and online channels.